joinandplaycoop/Bot/README.md

 ```
 cd Bot
 ```
-**Install the requirements with pip and using the requirements file**
+**Install the requirements with pip and using the requirements file also add the libs only if you have problems adding mysqlclient**
 ```
+apt install python3-dev default-libmysqlclient-dev
-python3.7 -m pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```
 **Move to src and run the bot**